• Skip to primary navigation

 Instructions

 2. Make the croutons.
 Turn the oven on to 375°F/190°.
 Pull apart the bread to create craggy edges using a knife to help break it apart.
-Place the bread into a medium bowl, add olive oil, Parm, and herbs (if using), and add salt if necessary.
-Toss everything together, add it to a baking sheet in a single layer and place it into the oven (even if it’s not fully preheated yet.)
-Bake the croutons until golden toasty brown and fragrant tossing occasionally if needed for about 15 minutes in a fully preheated oven (and about 20 minutes if the oven wasn’t fully preheated when the croutons were added).
+Place the bread into a medium bowl, add olive oil, Parmesan, and herbs (if using), and add salt if necessary.
+Toss everything together, add it to a baking sheet in a single layer, and place it into the oven (even if it's not fully preheated yet.)
+Bake the croutons until golden toasty brown and fragrant, tossing occasionally if needed, for about 15 minutes in a fully preheated oven (and about 20 minutes if the oven wasn't fully preheated when the croutons were added).

 3. Make the anchovy-garlic paste.
 On a cutting board, add the anchovies and finely chop.
 Smash the garlic clove, add a pinch of coarse salt, and use the knife blade to smash and scrape the garlic-salt mixture until it forms a paste.
 Add the anchovies and mash and scrape until you have a smooth garlic-anchovy paste and scrape the mixture into a medium bowl.

 4. Make the dressing.
-Whisk 2 large egg yolks, 2 tablespoons of fresh lemon juice, and 3/4 teaspoon Dijon mustard until combined and slightly creamy.
+Whisk 2 large egg yolks, 2 tablespoons of fresh lemon juice, and ¾ teaspoon Dijon mustard until combined and slightly creamy.
 Add the extra virgin olive oil drop by drop into the mixture while constantly whisking to begin the emulsification process.
-Then gradually whisk in 1/2 cup vegetable oil until the mixture is thick and glossy.
-Whisk in 3 tablespoons of finely grated Parmesan and Worchestershire Sauce (if using).
+Gradually whisk in ½ cup vegetable oil until the mixture is thick and glossy.
+Whisk in 3 tablespoons of finely grated Parmesan and Worcestershire sauce (if using).
 Season with salt and freshly ground black pepper, and more lemon juice, if needed.
 Refrigerate until ready to use.

 6. Assemble the salad.
 Slice the chicken into bite-sized pieces.
-Add the romaine to a large mixing bowl and top with desired amount of Caesar dressing and toss until the lettuce is well-coated.
-Add a handful of croutons and toss if desired adding more dressing as needed.
-You may serve the grilled chicken on top of the dressed salad, or toss the sliced chicken in a little more dressing to get it nicely coated before topping the salad and serve it immediately, Enjoy!
+Add the romaine to a large mixing bowl and top with the desired amount of Caesar dressing, and toss until the lettuce is well-coated.
+Add a handful of croutons and toss if desired, adding more dressing as needed.
+You may serve the grilled chicken on top of the dressed salad, or toss the sliced chicken in a little more dressing to get it nicely coated before topping the salad and serving it immediately, Enjoy!

 Notes